lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/README.md

 Use AutoML for Text to analyze text and natural language
 - Use AutoML Tables to analyze tabular data
 - Use DeepVariant to perform variant analysis
-- Use DeepLearning VM image to create your own ML model
+- Use Deep Learning VM image to create your own ML model
+- Use Deep Learning container image to create your own ML model/container
 - Use Jupyter notebook with BigQuery API
 - Use Jupyter notebook with BigQuery and BQ ML APIs